 Although the Hounds compete at the "club" level, we are a group of serious athletes working toward a common goal.
-As recently as 2014, Loyola beat Nationally #1 Ranked Penn State in the regular season, and ultimately advanced to the regional playoffs.
+We were ranked as highly as #19 in the nation in the 2016 season.
+As recently as 2014, Loyola beat #1 Ranked Penn State in the regular season, and ultimately advanced to the regional playoffs.

 Thank you and as always,